jimbobding/Cocktail-buddy-jim/README.md

 ### Add cocktails

 - Tried to add a cocktail wothout filling in the required fileds.
 Tooltip respose ("please select an item in the list" or "pleae fill in the valid field")
+- Tried adding a cocktail with no image url.
+The place holder pictire which I was adding in on the add cocktail app.proute worked for the drinks page but I notoced it did not appear on the profile page or the spirit selection queries.

+#### Resoltions

+- In the add cocktial app.route the picture was being added as an image that I had saved in my staic images file, this meant that when it came through to my drin fiel it was fine but as a user would go to other pages on teh app e/g the profile page the url for the profile page would get called foisst an dnot allwow the staic image to be displayed.
+I got around this by usong teh url for the image so it was being called externally.
+This fixed the issue an the image now displays on all pages.

 ### Edit cocktail

 - Clicked on the edit cocktail button, all field that were populated were still polulated.
 - Tried to remove  a required field in the testing form.
 Tooltip response ("please fill in thies field")
+- Tried to remove the seelcted the url for the image address and save the change.
+The place holder iage did not appear in the drinks card or cocktail recipe page.

+#### Resoltions

+- This issue is currently unresolved